jenova-marie/ninshubur/README.md

 > 📜 **About the cuneiform.** In Sumerian writing, the names of deities are prefixed with **𒀭** — the *dingir* sign, a divinity-determinative that marks the word that follows as a god or goddess.
 So `𒀭𒊩𒋚` reads: *dingir* + *NIN* (lady) + *ŠUBUR* — "the goddess Lady-Šubur."
 When you see `𒀭ninshubur` in this document, the prefix is doing the same job: declaring the bot's namesake a goddess.

 In Sumerian myth, **𒀭Ninshubur** is the loyal *sukkal* (vizier, messenger) of Inanna — the one who remembers what was said by the goddess, who fetches help when Inanna is in trouble, who keeps the record of the high priestess's own words.
-This bot carries her name because it does the same focused work for the Temple of Inanna's Light: it preserves the words of the **High Priestesses** so their teachings can be recalled, studied, and referenced — but it listens narrowly, never gathering the speech of the wider congregation.
+This bot carries her name because it does the same focused work for the Temple of Inanna's Light: it preserves the words of the **High Priestesses** so their teachings can be recalled, studied, and referenced — and it does so narrowly, never gathering the speech of the wider congregation.

 **Why narrow?** This is a consent-respecting design.
 The Temple's congregants did not sign up to have every message archived and searched.
 The High Priestesses *did* — their lessons, sermons, and answers are a body of teaching the Temple wants to preserve. `USER_IDS` is the boundary that enforces this distinction at the moment of `upsertMessage()` — every other message is silently dropped and never written to disk.